1 "Why, seeing times are not hid from the Almighty, do those who know him not see his days?

 16 In the dark they dig through houses which they had marked for themselves in the day-time.
 They do not know the light.

-17 For the morning is to them even as the shades of death.
-If one knows them, they are in the terrors of the shades of death.
+17 For the morning is to them even as the shadow of death, because they are familiar with the terrors of the shadow of death.

 18 He is swift as the waters.
 Their portion is cursed in the earth.
 He does not behold the way of the vineyards.

 19 As drought and heat consume the snow-waters, so does the grave to those who have sinned.

 20 The womb shall forget him.
 The worm shall feed sweetly on him.
 He shall no longer be remembered.
 And wickedness shall be broken as a tree.